StarPlayrX/bigmac/README.md

 MacEleven is coming soon.
 It will allow unsealed, APFS snapshot free installs on Supported Intel Macs
 ---

----
-p.s. from a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]
+From a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]

 You will want to run